The Channel API requires special access — it is invite only and

 reach out to request access.
 See

-Requesting an access token.The defining idea: the shop appears on publish
+Authentication.The defining idea: the shop appears on publish

 Browsing templates, uploading artwork, and rendering a preview are all shop-less — they go straight through the Channel API on the credential alone.
 Only on publish does a shop come into play: your backend provisions one (once) and creates the live product against it.Preview is shop-less; create is shop-bound.